Skip to the main content

 In general, reflexology therapists:

-• suggest what clients could do (self-care) to support their own well-being
+• Suggest self-care that clients can undertake to support their own well-being

 Working Conditions